NF997/OTSecurityIncidents/Brainstorming.md

 - 700.000 people (1/5 of Kiev) without power in freezing temp (?)
 - Much more complex than Blackenergy
 - CRASHOVERRIDE framework used
+- Required significant pre-positioning
 - Many ICS/SCADA protocol payloads, many behaviours on both IT & OT side
-- Comromised user accounts & attacker created accounts
+- Credential capture via Mimikatz (could be detected with a signature-based approach) -> Comromised user accounts & attacker created accounts
 - Used LoL (?) commands to pivot into ICS/SCADA via Windows LM/SQL
 - Spoofed ICS/SCADA ommand messages
 - At transmission level